enricocid/Music-Player-GO/README.md

-### Very simple, colorful and nice UI "Everything in one UI", the way I'd like it to be:
+### Unifield UI, the way I'd like it to be:

+- Colorful and simple UI;
+- No need to navigate between activities;
 - Music organized by artist;
 - Alphabetic Fast scroller;
 - Sliding up panel containing controls (when collapsed) and the artist albums/songs (when expanded);
-- Colorful UI;
 - Dark status bar icons for light accents
 (according to https://material.io/guidelines/style/color.html#color-color-palette);
-- No need to navigate between activities;

 ### Open settings directly from UI.
 Available settings: